Velká Javořina: Climate

 The massif lies in the zone of temperate climates.
 The climate of the central and northeastern parts of the White Carpathians is quite warm, cooler at higher altitudes, but much warmer than at comparable heights in northern and western Moravia.
 Although dry southeast winds prevail in the White Carpathians, especially in summer, on the highest peaks such as Velká Javořina, northeast winds prevail, more frequent also in the summer.
 Winds are the cause of strong wind erosion.
 Precipitation is usually more abundant than in southern Moravia.

-The summit areas of the White Carpathians around Velká Javořina have characteristics of a alpine climate.
+The summit areas of the White Carpathians around Velká Javořina have characteristics of an alpine climate.
 The average temperature in July there is from 15 to 16 °C, in January from -3 to -4 °C, the number of summer days ranges from 10 to 30, the number of frost days from 140 to 160, and the average annual precipitation totals 850–1000 mm.
 The average annual atmospheric temperature is below 6 °C.